chimezie/mlx-tuning-fork/README.md

 # mlx-tuning-fork
-Very basic framework for (see: [mlx-examples PR 235](https://github.com/ml-explore/mlx-examples/pull/235)) parameterized large language model (Q)LoRa fine-tuning with MLX.
-It uses [mlx](https://github.com/ml-explore/mlx), [mlx_lm](https://github.com/ml-explore/mlx-examples/tree/main/llms/mlx_lm), and [OgbujiPT](https://github.com/OoriData/OgbujiPT), and is based primarily on the excellent mlx-example libraries but adds much needed architecture (i.e. beyond example code) for systematic running of easily parameterized finetunes, mainly the equivalent ability of HF's to [train on completions](https://huggingface.co/docs/trl/sft_trainer#train-on-completions-only).
+Very basic framework for parameterized large language model (Q)LoRa fine-tuning with MLX.
+It uses [mlx](https://github.com/ml-explore/mlx), [mlx_lm](https://github.com/ml-explore/mlx-examples/tree/main/llms/mlx_lm), and [OgbujiPT](https://github.com/OoriData/OgbujiPT), and is based primarily on the excellent mlx-example libraries but adds architecture (i.e. beyond example code) for systematic running of easily parameterized finetunes as well as an equivalent of HF's [train on completions](https://huggingface.co/docs/trl/sft_trainer#train-on-completions-only).

 It breaks out argument parameters into a YAML file, a configuration file (the only command line argument) expected in the following format: